serpentine-h2020/serpentine/notebooks/solarmach/README.md

 # Run
 1. Open your terminal/command line/Anaconda prompt.
-2. In the terminal, navigate to the folder containing the file `solarmach.ipynb` in the downloaded repository.
+2. In the terminal, navigate to the downloaded (extracted) folder `notebooks/solarmach` that contains the file `solarmach.ipynb`
 3. Run `jupyter notebook solarmach.ipynb`
 4. Your standard web-browser should now open the Jupyter Notebook.